-- Complete the on-line part of the School of Graduate Studies application for admission to Neuroscience program at McMaster University.
-(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis)
+- Complete the on-line part of the School of Graduate Studies (SGS) application for admission to The Neuroscience Graduate Program at McMaster University.
+(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis).

 - Pay the application fee.